getbreathelife/onespan-sign-node/CONTRIBUTING.md

 yarn docs
 ```

-This command (re)builds the source code, extract the API documentation, then generate Markdown files for the documentation.
+This command (re)builds the source code, extracts the API documentation, and then generates Markdown files for the documentation.

 :information_source: You don't need to generate the Markdown documentations when opening your PR.
 It'll be done automatically when it's merged to `main`.